awslabs/aws-jwt-verify/README.md

 - `graceSeconds` (optional, default `0`): to account for clock differences between systems, provide the number of seconds beyond JWT expiry (`exp` claim) or before "not before" (`nbf` claim) you will allow.
 - `customJwtCheck` (optional): your custom function with additional JWT checks to execute (see [Custom JWT and JWK checks](#custom-jwt-and-jwk-checks)).
 - `includeRawJwtInErrors` (optional, default `false`): set to `true` if you want to peek inside the invalid JWT when verification fails.
 Refer to: [Peek inside invalid JWTs](#peek-inside-invalid-jwts).

+## How the algorithm (`alg`) is selected to verify the JWT signature with

+`aws-jwt-verify` does not require, nor supports, users to specify the algorithm (`alg`) to verify JWT signatures with.
+Rather, the `alg` is selected automatically from the JWT header, and matched against the `alg` (if any) on the selected JWK.
+We believe this design decision makes it easier to use this library: one less parameter to provide, that developers potentially would not know which value to provide for.

+At first sight, this design decision may seem dubious, because the JWT header, and thus the `alg` in it, is under threat actor control.
+But this is mitigated because `aws-jwt-verify` only allows a limited set of algorithms anyway, all asymmetric: RS256, RS384, RS512, ES256, ES384, ES512.
+The egregious case of `alg` with value `none` is explicitly not supported, nor are symmetric algorithms, and such JWTs would be considered invalid.

+If the JWK that's selected for verification (see [The JWKS cache](#the-jwks-cache)) has an `alg`, it must match the JWT header's `alg`, or the JWT is considered invalid. `alg` is an optional JWK field, but in practice present in most implementations (such as Amazon Cognito).

+Should you want to enforce a certain `alg`, you should use a JWKS that only contains JWKs which have that `alg` explicitly specified.
+If the JWKS is not under your control, you can customize the way your JWKS is used by [customizing the JWKS cache](#customizing-the-jwks-cache).
+E.g. you could override the `alg` value on each JWK in it, or filter the JWKS to only those JWKs that have a specific `alg`.

 ## Peeking inside unverified JWTs